 - How many haptics-enabled phones will ship in 2018?

 - What is the value of the haptics market opportunity?

 - Why has the haptics market been slow to evolve and gain traction?

 - What portion of smartphones will be haptics-enabled?

 - Which companies currently dominate the mobile haptics space?

 - Which HD haptics technologies are likely to dominate in the short term?

 - How do BOM costs compare for the various haptics solutions?

 - How will the market for haptics controller ICs grow over the coming years?

-- When will HD haptics start appearing in commercial products?
+- When will HD and third-generation haptics start appearing in commercial products?